-Speaking of that bus stop: I criticized designer Clare Floyd Devries’ set for Echo Theater’s memorable ‘Ruined’ as one of that show’s few weaknesses.
-Her Congolese bar in the war-torn jungle was ramshackle yet still looked new and shiny.
-I can’t help but think that with ‘Ironbound,’ she responded to that comment by creating one of the more credible wastelands on any Dallas-area stage.
-For years, Dallas-area theaters have rarely captured squalor or just ordinary disrepair in a credible fashion.
-Here, there are enough ground-out cigarette butts and half-scraped-away posters to suggest Devries made a photographic study of New Jersey, Bus Stops, sub-category: Abandoned.
-Well done.
-She matches the play, grit for grit.
+Speaking of that bus stop: designer Clare Floyd Devries’ recent set for Echo Theater’s memorable ‘Ruined’ was one of that show’s few weaknesses.
+I commented that her Congolese bar off somewhere in a war-torn jungle looked oddly new and shiny.
+I can’t help but think that with ‘Ironbound,’ she responded by creating this bus stop, one of the more credible, crapped-out wastelands on any North Texas stage.
+Almost by instinct, Dallas-area theaters rarely convey squalor or ordinary disrepair – perhaps out of the reasonable suspicion that Dallas audiences are here for the gleam of hope, not for stained reality or the bankrupt past.